 A type of psychotherapy in which negative patterns of thought about the self and the world are challenged in order to alter unwanted behavior patterns or treat mood disorders such as depression.
 People with autism struggle with anxiety and depression alike.
 Cognitive-behavioral therapy has been shown to help reduce these feelings and behaviors associated with them by working to adjust thoughts and perceptions.

 Neurotypical is a term used in the autistic community as a label for people whose neurological development and state are consistent with what most people would perceive as normal in their ability to process linguistic information and social cues.
 In simple terms, it describes those who are not on the autism spectrum.

 The practice of inclusion is based on educating all or most children in the same classroom, including children with physical, mental, and developmental disabilities.
 However, inclusion is becoming more about providing a welcoming environment that a person on the spectrum needs and deserves since the challenges that they face can often make it difficult for them to interact with other people.

 With this new knowledge, you’ll be better prepared to help the people in your life who have autism, or a relative with autism.
 As you may well know from helping a child with autism navigate the world, knowing the words for something you’re experiencing can make a huge difference.

-At We Rock the Spectrum, our gym owners create a playground space that speaks the language of autism – but we also speak the language of fun!
+At We Rock the Spectrum, our gym owners create a sensory-safe space that not only speaks the language of autism but also speaks the language of fun!

 Want to be a resource for people with autism and families with autistic children in your community?
 Contact us about opening your own We Rock the Spectrum franchise.